 Explore Downtown Wake Forest

-On October 27th at 1 PM, we will explore the Downtown Wake Forest National Register Historic District.
+This tour explores the Downtown Wake Forest National Register Historic District.
 The tour will start at the corner of South White Street and Wait Avenue.
 Along the way, we will highlight the architectural history of the area and discuss the lives of those who lived and worked in the neighborhood.

 In 1874, the train depot was moved from Forestville to Wake Forest, prompting a wave of commercial development in Wake Forest.
 Almost all of the buildings in downtown Wake Forest were built between 1890 and 1949.
 Wake Forest College’s relocation to Winston-Salem in 1956 and the construction of the US 1 bypass devastated downtown businesses.
 The tour will discuss the evolution of downtown Wake Forest and speak about the district’s revitalization in recent decades.